Want to know what’s the salary for a data analyst is in the UK? Curious as to how data & insight salaries look like in 2022? This post is for you!

-This article breaks it down into the core areas of data analysis, business intelligence, data science, reporting, management information, analytics, and insight.
+What does that usually look like for Data & Insight professionals in 2022?
+Like in any other area, different levels of experience mean the rate of salary varies.
+This article breaks it down into core areas of data analysis, business intelligence, data science, reporting, management information, analytics, and insight.

 Business Intelligence Salaries

-If you like turning data into “big data,” business intelligence (BI) is an ideal career for you.
-Working with BI software and services, you will create meaningful insights from the company data.
+Working with BI software and services, you will create actionable insights from the company data.
 In addition, BI Analysts watch out for potential problems, monitor market trends, and “develop revenue-boosting strategies” to serve the company’s best interests.

 - Business Intelligence (BI) Developer : £36,051/ year

 - Business Intelligence (BI) Manager : £47,750/ year

 Data Science Salaries

 Data scientists identify problems, collect structured and unstructured data sets, devise and apply models, and much more.
 The primary job of a data scientist is to “analyze data for actionable insights.”

 - Data Scientist : £40,486/ year

 - Head of Data Science : £89,575/ year